What is Cloud VPS Hosting?

 A: In a traditional hosting environment, a website’s data is hosted on a single server.
 By contrast, on a cloud hosting plan, the files and databases are stored on multiple different servers that are connected to a single cloud.
 A virtual machine running on these servers is responsible for serving the content and keeping the website accessible.

 Q: What are the main benefits of hosting my website in the cloud?

 A: The distributed approach reduces the risk of downtime caused by hardware or network problems.
 Your website performance isn’t directly dependent on a single server, and because every account has a predetermined set of hardware resources, you don’t need to worry about any of the other projects hosted on the same cloud causing any problems

 You can easily get more resources without migrating your website to a different server, and the additional flexibility means that you don’t need to pay for hardware you won’t use.

-Yes, it most likely can.
+A: Yes, it most likely can.
 The virtual machine that is responsible for serving the content mimics a regular server.
-It can host different web applications, and it can be configured to fit your specific needs.
+It can host different web applications and be configured to fit your specific needs.
 If you go for a self-managed cloud hosting package, you can even choose which operating system it’s going to use.

 Q: Is cloud hosting more expensive than traditional hosting?

 A: If you just compare monthly prices for cloud vs traditional hosting plans, the numbers will most probably favor the shared environment.
 That’s natural, considering the cloud setup is more powerful, more secure, and gives guaranteed resources.

 What’s more important when looking at the prices is cost-effectiveness, and here is where cloud VPS plans excel.
 For just a few more dollars a month, you are securing a much more reliable environment for any web project.